Colca Canyon: History

 The Quechua-speaking Cabanas, probably descended from the Wari culture, and the Aymara-speaking Collaguas, who moved to the area from the Lake Titicaca region, inhabited the valley in the pre-Inca era.
 The Inca probably arrived in the Colca Valley around 1320 AD, and established their dominion through marriage, rather than through warfare.
 The Spaniards, under Gonzalo Pizarro, arrived in 1540, and in the 1570s the Spanish viceroy Francisco de Toledo ordered the inhabitants throughout the former Inca Empire to leave their scattered dwellings and to move to a series of centrally located settlements in a process called "Reductions".
 These settlements remain the principal towns of the valley.
-Franciscan missionaries built the first chapel in the valley in 1565, and the first church in 1569.The tribe known as "Los Collaguas" lived in the high part of the valley of Colca, in which when members of their tribe died they would dig a hole along the steep rocky valley mountain and mark it with red paint.
+Franciscan missionaries built the first chapel in the valley in 1565, and the first church in 1569.
+The tribe known as "Los Collaguas" lived in the high part of the valley of Colca, in which when members of their tribe died they would dig a hole along the steep rocky valley mountain and mark it with red paint.
 The faint red stains can still be seen as one drives along the valley at the very top of the rocky valley mountains.

 No passable roads existed between Arequipa and Chivay until the 1940s when a road was completed to serve the silver and copper mines of the region.
 More roads were built in the 1970s and 1980s by the Majes Hydroelectric Project, a program to divert water from the Colca River to irrigate crops in the Majes region.
 Access today is usually via Arequipa.

 In May 1981, the Polish Canoandes rafting expedition, led by Andrzej Pietowski, made the first descent of the river below Cabanaconde and proclaimed the possibility of its being the world's deepest canyon.
 It was so recognized by the Guinness Book of Records in 1984, and a National Geographic article in January 1993 repeated the claim.
-The joint Polish-Peruvian "Cañon del Colca 2005" expedition verified the altitudes of the river and the surrounding heights via GPS.
+A joint Polish-Peruvian "Cañon del Colca 2005" expedition verified the altitudes of the river and the surrounding heights via GPS.